aryoda/tryCatchLog/README.md

 ```R
 install.packages("../tryCatchLog_0.9.1.tar.gz", repos = NULL, type = "source")  # adjust the file name!
 ```

+**Note: A prebuild package file is currently not available but planned (e. g. via a separate github release project).**

 #### Option 2: `source` the code instead of installing a package